maxkoda-cpu/Secret-Monero-Bridge-CLI/install-macOS/README.md

 -Installs smbridge-macos (Secret Monero Bridge CLI application)

--Installs caddy

--Configures caddy for use with datahub

 The config.sh file simply specifies the chain-id and output settings for secretcli.

 **Note**